adexfit/nexttaskmanager/README.md

 ## Deployment on Netlify

-This is the url to the deployed app on netlify [Live link](https://stupendous-cuchufli-cac44d.netlify.app/) for more details.
+This is the url to the deployed app on netlify [Live link](https://adextaskmanager.netlify.app/) for more details.

 ## Design approach

 The app was designed using a single blue color.
 It has a dark mode feature and it is responsive on all screens.

-## Tools & Techniques

-- Next js 15
-- Tailwind Css for styling
-- Zustand for state management and storage

 ## Techniques